firefly-iii/docs/new-docs/faq/general.md

 Yes, there is [a demo site](https://demo.firefly-iii.org/) where you can play with a sample administration.

+## Is it multi-user?

+Yes.
+For security reasons Firefly III opens up the registration form only for the first user, but anybody can register an account if you enable this under **Administration** > **Configuration**.
+Keep in mind that you won't be able to *share* your administration.

 ## I found a bug, what do I do?

 You can contact me [through GitHub](https://github.com/firefly-iii/firefly-iii/) by opening an issue, or use the details found on [the contact page](https://docs.firefly-iii.org/contact/contact).